kevintruong/til/Introduction-to-Distributed-Computing.md

 Distributed Computing is interesting for the very same reasons that make it difficult!
 So far with system programming we've already introduced three foundational concepts - concurrency, networking and data flow, fault-tolerant computing and communication - that are important in Distributed Computing problems.
 The _distributed_ part however also means we need to study messaging, coordination and synchronicity (timing) between our systems and how we can best partition the computation and data of a particular kind of computing problem across multiple systems that are physically separated.

+# Models of distributed computing

+_todo talk about shared memory vs message-passing models_

 # Example Timing and Coordination and Fault Tolerant Problems

 _Todo introduce 3 examples_
+(e.g.

-# Example data and algorithm problems
+# Example Data and Algorithm Problems

 _Todo introduce 3 examples_

 # Example Exam Review Questions

+_Todo write some review questions based on the above topics_